btorressz/AINFT/README.md

 # AINFT
-Smart contracts from failed nft project
+Smart contracts from a failed nft project back in 2021-2022